 The posterior mediastinum contains the aorta.
 It is located posterior to the esophagus and runs lateral to the vertebral bodies.
 The thoracic aorta gives off the intercostal vessels.
 If torn during the mobilization of the aorta, the intercostal vessels can cause troublesome bleeding.

 The ED thoracotomy was originally introduced for penetrating chest wounds.4 This procedure was subsequently used for patients with penetrating abdominal wounds and victims of blunt trauma.
-In recent years, several studies have shown an abysmal survival rate associated with an ED thoracotomy in victims of blunt trauma, including children.5,6 When vital signs are present in the field, the survival rates for such individuals range from 0.6% to 6.0%.7-12 Patients who undergo an ED thoracotomy for penetrating abdominal injuries have survival rates of approximately 5%.11,13 In these cases, ...
+In recent years, several studies have shown an abysmal survival rate associated with an ED thoracotomy in victims of blunt trauma, including children.5,6 When vital signs are present in the field, the survival rates for such individuals range from 0.6% to 6.0%.7-12 Patients who undergo an ED thoracotomy for penetrating abdominal injuries have survival rates of approximately 5%.11,13 In ...